Skip to main content

 SMS Messaging

-Send text messages and multimedia content through your AI assistants using Twilio or Telnyx
+Send text messages and multimedia content through your AI assistants using Twilio, Telnyx, or Vonage

 Overview

 The messaging system allows your AI assistants to send SMS and MMS messages to customers and users.
-The platform supports both Twilio and Telnyx as telephony providers, automatically selecting the appropriate provider based on your assistant configuration.
+The platform supports Twilio, Telnyx, and Vonage, automatically selecting the provider from the sending phone number’s configured provider.

 Key Features